 There are two main differences between our MEMs-based X-ray source and CNT-based X-ray sources.
 First, carbon, which is used in CNT-based X-ray sources, is much easier to burn than metal, which is used in our X-ray source.
 The carbon edges of CNT are extremely small.
 If these carbon edges are not controlled precisely, so that the maximum current is below their burn temperature, they burn out.
 Further, the edges of CNT are randomly positioned and cannot position nano-tubes in precise locations.
 Therefore, the edges burn first under high electric field voltage and cause a chain reaction of all edges burning, which renders the CNT useless.
 In contrast, we believe our molybdenum cones are a far more resistant base and our X-ray source positions metal cone edges in the precise location of the electric field using our MEMs with negligible positioning error deviation.
 Second, others have tried to prevent the deterioration of the CNT-based X-ray sources by using "mesh" as an electric field to extract electrons.
 "Mesh" is a grid-electrode set a few millimeters above of CNTs.
 However, the distance between the metal edges and their gates is extremely large compared to our X-ray source, and it requires 1,000 volts to extract electrons, while our X-ray source only needs 50 volts.
-High voltage is costly and extracts only a small number of electrons, many of which are wasted.
+High voltage is costly and imprecise.
+Moreover, the mesh grid traps 50% of the electron emission, meaning the mesh-based solution is costly and extracts only a small number of electrons, many of which are wasted.